adambiltcliffe/codex/readme.md

 # Tests to write

-Everything involving swift strike and sparkshot Combinations of swift strike, sparkshot and overpower Overpower prompts only when needed
+Everything involving swift strike and sparkshot Combinations of swift strike and sparkshot Combinations of sparkshot and overpower
+Overpower prompts only when needed
 Technician trigger
 Scavenger trigger